What are the arts therapies?

 Who are arts therapists?

-Arts therapists are qualified professionals registered with the Health Care Professions Council, who have a specialism in art, drama, music or dance-movement therapy.
+Arts therapists are qualified professionals registered with the Health Care Professions Council, who have a specialism in art, drama or music therapy.
 All arts therapists are dual trained in both their specified art form and in psychological therapy to a masters degree level.
 They engage in regular supervision to ensure their work is of the highest standard.

 Arts therapists work within the NHS psychotherapy services, education, community settings, prisons and in private practice.
 Arts therapy can be for individuals or groups.